 And despite the various reasons these pesky cramps happen, I know you are probably wondering what you can do to help prevent or overcome this sudden pain the rear.

-Let’s first look at muscle overuse or strain from exercise.
+Muscle overuse or strain from exercise

 If you are going from no movement to sudden extreme action your body may not be happy to go along for the ride, especially if you are expecting it to go from zero to sixty in an instant.
 When it comes to exercise consider the value of a warm-up.
 Yes, something to help bridge the gap between your sedentary life and the point at which you want to go and get moving.
-Something like rolling out the bottoms of the feet prior to your run, yoga or TRX.
+Something like rolling out the bottoms of the feet prior to your run, yoga or TRX suspension weight training.
 Foam rolling, some gentle dynamic movements to let your bodies tissues know there is going to be more intense movement to come.
 This may not eliminate that pesky pain, but greatly reduce it.

 Your body is made up mainly of water.
 Approximately 50-60% of your body is water, so it would be safe to say that water needs to be one of the main things you put into your body.
 And to be clear, I am not talking about coffee, soda, juice drinks, or alcohol.
 Good ole H20.
 Consider adding a drop of lemon essential oil, or fresh strawberries, or cucumber to your water to help your body absorb the hydration more effectively.
 But the rule of thumb is you NEED to be consuming .6 x your body weight in ounces, or roughly half your body weight in ounces.
 And more if you are active.
 So, here’s to drinking up and keeping those cramps at bay.

 Here are a few to consider when feeling those cramps coming on.